 When auto-scheduling a plan, individual capacity is calculated by dividing the weekly team capacity by the number of members.
 This applies to Kanban teams and Scrum teams that use time-based estimation.

 Depending on how your teams work, you may want to consider creating shared teams in your plan.

 A private team is sufficient if you're sure that the team will only be working on the issues covered in that plan.
 However, if you know that your Mobile development team will be working on issues in both iOS expansion and Android expansion plans, then making the team a shared one might be beneficial.

 We also recommend using shared teams if you want to have the same team in different plans, for high-level planning.
 For example, your teams have their own plans, but you need a high-level department plan to get visibility across all teams.
 Ideally, you'd want to have the same shared team in both plans.

 Using the team field in Jira

-The team custom field that comes from Portfolio for Jira, i.e. it's not one of the default fields that would appear in your issues in Jira.
-We recommend that you make the team field display in your Jira issues for visibility, so you can set the team field when editing or creating issues in Jira .
-Any assigned teams in Portfolio will also surface in the corresponding issues in Jira.
+This pertains to the team custom field that comes from Portfolio for Jira, i.e. it's not one of the default fields that would readily appear in your Jira issues.
+We recommend that you make the team field display in your issues for visibility, so you can set the team field when editing or creating issues in Jira.
+Any assigned teams in your plans will also surface in the corresponding issues in Jira.